-Each student must have a completed Maryland Immunization Certificate Form on file at the school.
-Forms are available at the school or the Howard County Health Department.
-It is the responsibility of the parent/guardian to have the form completed prior to enrolling the student.
-If a student receives additional immunizations after school entry, the parent/guardian should send proof to the school health assistant or nurse so that school records are kept current.
-Students who transfer from one school to another are required to show proof of complete immunization at the new school.
+at the school or the Howard County

+Health Department.
+It is the responsibility

+of the parent/guardian to have the

+form completed prior to enrolling the

+student.
+If a student receives additional

+immunizations after school entry, the

+parent/guardian should send proof to the

+school health assistant or nurse so that

+school records are kept current.
+Students

+who transfer from one school to another

+are required to show proof of complete

+immunization at the new school.

-The Howard County Health Department offers free immunization to students who lack health insurance or are underinsured.
+The Howard County Health Department offers immunizations to students who lack health insurance or are underinsured.
+There is an administrative cost per immunization.
 Please call 410-313-7500 to find out if your child is eligible.